 Joined The News, Karachi as editor of the paper’s popular-culture page, Instep, and columnist.

-Currently writing a regular column for Dawn Newspaper (Smokers Corner), Dawn.Com (Cafe Black) and one for Indian Express.
-Has also contributed articles to The Friday Times. – picked from Dawn.Com
+Currently writing a regular column for Dawn Newspaper (Smokers Corner), Dawn.Com (Cafe Black) and one for The Friday Times (Heat Seeker). – picked from Dawn.Com

 Photo by Fayyaz Ahmed